mattbierner/vscode-color-info/README.md

 You can customize which of these fields are displayed and the order they are displayed in using the settings described below.

-The extension works with any css, sass, or less document and regognizes all basic css color formats, including named colors.
+The extension works with any css, sass, or less document and recognizes all basic css color formats, including named colors.

 ## Configuration